openssl-smime - S/MIME command

 - -md digest

-the encryption algorithm to use.
+The encryption algorithm to use.
 For example DES (56 bits) - -des, triple DES (168 bits) - -des3, EVP_get_cipherbyname() function) can also be used preceded by a dash, for example -aes-128-cbc.
-See enc for list of ciphers supported by your version of OpenSSL.
+See openssl-enc(1) for list of ciphers supported by your version of OpenSSL.

 If not specified triple DES is used.
 Only used with -encrypt.

-do not do chain verification of signers certificates: that is don't use the certificates in the signed message as untrusted CAs.
+Do not do chain verification of signers certificates; that is, do not use the certificates in the signed message as untrusted CAs.

 - -certfile file

-allows additional certificates to be specified.
+Allows additional certificates to be specified.
 When signing these will be included with the message.
 When verifying these will be searched for the signers certificates.
-The certificates should be in PEM format.
+The input can be in PEM, DER, or PKCS#12 format.